 “What’s the difference between a model plane and the real thing?
 Scale — that’s it.”

-Most Coming-of-Age films have one thing in common: they always tend to bring a sense of nostalgia to the viewer.
+Most Coming-of-Age films have one thing in common: they always bring a sense of nostalgia to the viewer.
 And, in my opinion, that’s especially true if the action takes place in the American South, which induces our sense of past times while presenting us with characters and heroes who are continually conscious of theirs.
-Some do a better job than others.
-The film, John John in the Sky (also known as I’ll Wave Back), is one of the best films in the genre.
-It will capture the viewer’s attention and remind one’s own adolescence.

-As the elder John recalls his childhood (he was called John John back then), he remembered his closest friend – a thirty-two-year-old mentally challenged woman who seemed to be the female version of Peter Pan.
+As the elder John recalls his childhood (he was called John John back then), he remembers his closest friend – a thirty-two-year-old mentally challenged woman who seems to be the female version of Peter Pan.
 She had hung out with the ten-year-old boy, plotting plans with him to build a plane that could carry him and his mother to San Francisco.
 The young John John (played by Christian Craft) and his unusual friend, Zeola (Rusty Schwimmer), are two of the most adorable characters you will ever see on screen.
-Their friendship is heartwarming, even though, as, in all friendships, it’s challenged more than once.
+Their friendship is heartwarming, even though, as in all friendships, it’s challenged more than once.
 This is especially true when John John was befriended by a boy his age who didn’t hesitate to insult the woman because of her mental condition.

 Film title: John John in the Sky